A Symphony of Lights

 Scene Three [Heritage]

-With the melodious accompaniment of Chinese music, with lucky red and golden lights shining on the buildings on the beaches of Victoria Harbor, traditional Chinese cultural features are paraded before the audiences.
+With the melodious accompaniment of Chinese music, with lucky red and golden lights shining on the buildings on the beaches of Victoria Harbour, traditional Chinese cultural features are paraded before the audiences.

 Scene Four [Partnership]